-Liquidity can, and does, evaporate from the financial system from time to time — sometimes with little warning.
-When this happens, asset values drop precipitously and balance sheets sustain real damage at all levels of the economy.
+Liquidity can, and does, evaporate from the financial system from time to time as credit crashes happen — sometimes with little warning.
+When this occurs, asset values drop precipitously and balance sheets sustain real damage at all levels of the economy.
 So, for pension holders and their managers, it is essential to understand and foresee liquidity risks as well as possible, to avoid the avalanche of falling asset prices during a major liquidity shortfall.

 WHO CONTROLS LIQUIDITY?